|Ordered||25 Aug 1941|

 |Successes||No ships sunk or damaged|

-Sunk on 19 March 1944 SW of the Cape Verde Islands in position 13.10N, 33.44W by depth charges from Avenger and Wildcat aircraft of the US escort carrier USS Block Island (VC-6).
+Sunk on 19 March 1944 in the Atlantic south-west of the Cape Verde Islands, in position 13.10N, 33.44W, by depth charges from an Avenger and a Wildcat aircraft (VC-6 USN/T-3) of the US escort carrier USS Block Island.
 47 dead and 8 survivors.